Are Weighted Sleep Sacks Safe?

 The parents’ choice

 Ultimately, the choices parents make for their babies are their own.
-Whether you decide to swaddle, use a sleep sack, use a weighted sack or use nothing at all is entirely up to you and you must do what you feel comfortable with.
-As long as parents follow the AAP’s sleep tips, your baby should sleep safe and sound.
+Whether you decide to swaddle, use a sleep sack, use a weighted sack or use nothing at all is entirely up to you and you must do what you feel comfortable with in order to keep your baby comfortable, secure and sleeping.

 The information provided on this website is not intended nor is implied to be a substitute for professional medical advice.
 If your baby has a pre-existing medical condition or you have other safety concerns seek the advice of your physician or other qualified health care provider.